CharlesRajaR/dynamic-form-builder-ui/README.md

 ## 2.Create Dynamic Form
 ### Description:
 - Click the create form button to create the dynamic form
-- Note : for validation part no third party libraries like Yup etc., is used, instead i use javascript to validate the form.
+- Note : For validation part third party libraries like Yup etc., is not used, Instead i use javascript to validate the form.

 ## 3.Submit Form
 ### Description: